16parti/16parti.github.io/help.md

 # tfc.television.si (Domain name from freedns.afraid.org)
-## Don't have subscription?
+### Don't have subscription?
 Use the same box to watch PlutoTV
+### Why does it says TvUnavailavble?
+Because you did not use it on the TFC IPTV Box.
 ---
 ### How to: